-In all the procedures for temporary export of conventional arms and related technology it is necessary to submit export licence issued by the competent state body - Ministry of Economy.
-Also, in the export procedure and return of temporarily exported goods it is necessary to submit import licence issued by the competent body - Ministry of Economy.
+In all the procedures for temporary export of conventional arms and related technology it is necessary to submit export licence issued by the competent state body - Ministry of economic development.
+Also, in the export procedure and return of temporarily exported goods it is necessary to submit import licence issued by the competent body - Ministry of Economic development.